ChrisCarmona99/Algorithms/README.md

 # Algorithm-Codes:

-This Repository containes all of the algorithms I have coded
+This Repository containes all of the algorithms I have coded along with test-case files to varify the scope of the solution to the problem.